100 Blogs That Accept Guest Posts for Backlinks and Brand Awareness

 Subscribers and Leads

 If you include a link to a landing page or create a freebie specifically for the audience of your , you can easily gain new subscribers or leads by writing a article.

 If links are allowed, creating customized , offers, and freebies related to the article topic will increase your chances of gaining new subscribers and leads.

 When done strategically, can accomplish all of these benefits from a single article.
 So while it might take time to research, pitch, write, and get published, is absolutely worth the effort.

 How to Find

-Here's the tricky part: not all blogs or websites accept posts.
-And not all blogs and websites that accept posts will be worth it for you.
+Not all blogs or websites accept posts but plenty will.
+Additionally, not all blogs and websites that accept posts will be worth it for you.

-Finding the perfect requires a bit of research on your end, but the time involved will be well worth it when you start gaining backlinks and authority.
+Overall, finding the perfect requires a bit of research on your end.
+Though the time involved will be well worth it when you start gaining backlinks and authority.

-One of the first ways to find is by finding lists, much like this one.
+One of the easiest ways to find is to look for lists that other people have already curated, just like this one.

-Articles like this can save you a ton of time because all the research is done beforehand.
+With this purpose in mind, articles like this can save you a ton of time.
+For one thing, all the research is done beforehand.
 But, if you really want to niche down, here's how to find on your own.